Asian stocks follow Wall Street higher on upbeat data

 People are reflected on the electronic board of a securities firm in Tokyo, Tuesday, April 2, 2019.
 Asian stock prices followed Wall Street higher on Tuesday on encouraging global economic data.(AP Photo/Koji Sasahara)

-Asian stock prices followed Wall Street higher on Tuesday on encouraging global economic data.
+Asian stock prices followed Wall Street higher Tuesday on encouraging global economic data.

 Continue Reading Below